Researchers set to work on malware-detecting CPUs

 “The modified microprocessor will have the ability to detect malware as programs execute by analyzing the execution statistics over a window of execution,” Ponomarev noted.
 “Since the hardware detector is not 100-percent accurate, the alarm will trigger the execution of a heavy-weight software detector to carefully inspect suspicious programs.
 The software detector will make the final decision.
 The hardware guides the operation of the software; without the hardware the software will be too slow to work on all programs all the time.”

-Yu’s contribution will be the low complexity machine learning used by the modified CPU to sort malware from legitimate software, while Abu-Ghazaleh will help with the exploration of the trade-offs of design complexity, detection accuracy, performance and power consumption.
+Yu’s contribution will be the low-complexity machine learning used by the modified CPU to sort malware from legitimate software, while Abu-Ghazaleh will help explore the trade-offs of design complexity, detection accuracy, performance and power consumption.

 Ponomarev and Abu-Ghazaleh have recently discovered a design flaw in a component of Intel’s Haswell processor and have exploited it to bypass ASLR protection on Linux and virtualization systems.